 Striking neoclassical architecture surrounding an equally jaw-dropping quad – it’s a must for any list of free places to go in London.

-Cool as it is to poke around on your own, I’d recommend booking on for one of Somerset House’s free tours to delve into the nitty gritty of the palace’s rather brow-raising history (it belonged to Queen Henrietta, whose husband Charles I was executed as part of the English Revolution for starters).
+Cool as it is to poke around on your own, we recommend booking on for one of Somerset House’s free tours to delve into the nitty gritty of the palace’s rather brow-raising history (it belonged to Queen Henrietta, whose husband Charles I was executed as part of the English Revolution for starters).

 Tickets are only released on the day and get snapped up quickly – but it is absolutely worth the effort.